JSF Workshop on the Fermion Sign Problem (JSF-FSP)

 This problem, with its wide range of physical applications, has attracted the attention of researchers in several fields including condensed matter, nuclear physics, lattice gauge theory, chemistry, and mathematics.
 Several approaches are being taken to solve the sign problem or at least reduce its severity.
 These include complex Langevin equation, Lefschetz thimbles, and other reformulations of the path integral used in the QMC.

-JSF-FSP will bring together researchers from all these fields to allow for easy exchange of ideas and, so we hope, the emergence of new ones.
+JSF-FSP brought together researchers from all these fields to allow for easy exchange of ideas and, so we hope, the emergence of new ones.

 Organizing Committee

-Berge Englert (JSF; Centre for Quantum Technologies, Singapore)
+Berge Englert (JSF; Beijing Inst.
+Tech., China; Centre for Quant.
+Tech., Singapore)

 Back to top